lufinkey/react-native-spotify/README.md

 ...
 ```

 On Android, `react-native link` has a bug where it imports `RNSpotifyPackage` using the wrong bundle.
-You may have to make the following change:
+You may have to make the following change to `MainApplication.java`:
 ```java
 ...
 import com.spotify.sdk.android.authentication.RNSpotifyPackage; // remove this line